 How to Grow Saffron Crocus

 Areas ideal for cultivation of saffron crocus average a low 15-18 inches of annual rainfall.
 If you live in an area of significant precipitation, heavy rains are likely to damage the delicate flowers.
-However, beyond that saffron crocus are relatively easy to grow and multiply fairly rapidly, it would take about 150-200 bulbs to keep the average family supplied with enough saffron.
+However, beyond that saffron crocus are relatively easy to grow and multiply fairly rapidly, it would take about 150 to 200 bulbs to keep the average family supplied with enough saffron.

 Plant the saffron bulbs about 2 inches deep just as you would any crocus.
-Hardy through winter temps of down to -15 degrees F. but sensitive to soggy soil, water the saffron crocus sparingly, every 2 weeks, to prevent rotting then await the latter part of September and an entire winter of Spanish Paella dishes.
+Hardy through winter temps of down to -15 F. (-26 C.) but sensitive to soggy soil, water the saffron crocus sparingly, every two weeks, to prevent rotting, then await the latter part of September and an entire winter of Spanish Paella dishes.

-The plants should also be dug up and separated every 3-4 years.
+The plants should also be dug up and separated every three to four years.